arpan-bisolution21/XL_WORKFORCE_ANALYTICS_REPORT/README.md

 - Maximum salary recorded: **$199,971**
 - Minimum salary recorded: **$40,007**
-- Salary range within the organization exceeds **$159K**.
+- Salary Range within the Organization Exceeds **$159K**.
-- Payroll concentration is highest in the **South region**.
+- Payroll Concentration is the Highest in the **South Region**.
-- Employees with **10+ years of experience account for the largest payroll share**.
+- Employees with **10+ Years Of Experience account for the Largest Payroll Share**.

-(Source: Pay Extremes Overview dashboard)

 ---

 ## Business Recommendations

-### For HR & Workforce Planners
+### For Workforce Planners

-- Focus retention strategies on mid-level and senior employees to maintain workforce stability.
+- Focus Retention Strategies on Mid-Level and Senior Employees to maintain Workforce Stability.
-- Monitor salary progression across experience levels to ensure compensation fairness.
+- Monitor Salary Progression across Experience Levels to ensure Compensation Fairness.
-- Evaluate regional workforce distribution to balance hiring strategies.
+- Evaluate Regional Workforce Distribution to balance Hiring Strategies.

 ### For Management

-- Review payroll concentration across regions for cost optimization.
+- Review Payroll Concentration across Regions for Cost Optimization.
-- Align compensation growth with experience levels to support career progression.
+- Align Compensation Growth with Experience Levels to support Career Progression.
-- Identify payroll outliers and maintain salary structure consistency.
+- Identify Payroll Outliers and maintain Salary Structure Consistency.

 ---